Rhenium: Applications

-Rhenium is added to high-temperature superalloys that are used to make jet engine parts, using 70% of the worldwide rhenium production.
+Rhenium is added to high-temperature superalloys that are used to make jet engine parts, using 70 % of the worldwide rhenium production.
 Another major application is in platinum–rhenium catalysts, which are primarily used in making lead-free, high-octane gasoline.

 Alloys

-The nickel-based superalloys have improved creep strength with the addition of rhenium.
-The alloys normally contain 3% or 6% of rhenium.
-Second-generation alloys contain 3%; these alloys were used in the engines for the F-15 and F-16, whereas the newer single-crystal third-generation alloys contain 6% of rhenium; they are used in the F-22 and F-35 engines.
+Nickel-based superalloys have improved creep strength with the addition of rhenium.
+These alloys normally contain 3 % or 6 % rhenium.
+Second-generation alloys contain 3 %; these alloys were used in the engines for the F-15 and F-16, whereas the newer single-crystal third-generation alloys contain 6 % of rhenium; they are used in the F-22 and F-35 engines.
 Rhenium is also used in the superalloys, such as CMSX-4 (2nd gen) and CMSX-10 (3rd gen) that are used in industrial gas turbine engines like the GE 7FA.
 Rhenium can cause superalloys to become microstructurally unstable, forming undesirable topologically close packed (TCP) phases.
 In 4th- and 5th-generation superalloys, ruthenium is used to avoid this effect.
-Among others the new superalloys are EPM-102 (with 3% Ru) and TMS-162 (with 6% Ru), as well as TMS-138 and TMS-174.
+Among others the new superalloys are EPM-102 (with 3 % Ru) and TMS-162 (with 6 % Ru), as well as TMS-138 and TMS-174.